NicoSchwandner/WorkJournal_VSCodeSetup/README.md

 > A zero-friction Markdown journaling setup optimized for Visual Studio Code.

+> ⚠️ **Warning**: This repo contains a quick-start configuration that you can use if you want to use work-journal with VSCode.
+To find the actual npm package, go to [WorkJournal](https://github.com/NicoSchwandner/WorkJournal)

 ![Screenshot of the Quickstart for VSCode](./assets/overview.png)

-This repository provides a ready-to-use Work-Journal configuration tailored specifically for developers using VSCode.
+This repository provides a ready-to-use [Work-Journal](https://github.com/NicoSchwandner/WorkJournal) configuration tailored specifically for developers using VSCode.
 Clone the repository, set it up privately, and start tracking your daily tasks, reflections, and progress immediately, with smart, date-based templates to keep you organized effortlessly.

 ---